 This novel is an ode and a critique of art.
 There isn’t a cohesive storyline nor a plot, bur rather it is an examination and a mediation on the people who create art.
 These artists use different mediums to different effects yet they all seem to similarly alienated (a fact that our narrator is quick to point out).
 I enjoyed learning about their lives, Gainza related their histories in a compelling voice, even when I didn’t agree with the narrator’s pronunciations on their work (she is dismissive of Monet).
 Often the narrator looked back on a symbolic moment or aspect of their lives to better understand their work.

-The narrator is an ambiguous and multivalent presence, and she links art to the experiences of her friends and acquaintances.
+The unnamed narrator is an Argentinian woman who remains an ambiguous and multivalent presence throughout the course of the narrative as she links art and artists to the experiences of her friends and acquaintances.
 Art becomes the lens through which she can make sense of her own life and those of her friends.
 For instance after our narrator views a painting by Alfred De Dreux (depicting a dying deer) she then recounts the unfortunate death of an old college friend.
 There was always something that connected these personal anecdotes to the artists that our narrator critiqued.